jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 I am going to assume you have programming experience in any one language like javascript or python.  <br><br>

 ## Building a Game: Systems Thinking

+What do we need to build a simple game that allows player to move from keyboard input?
 - We need to make our game world with the player.
 - We need to monitor keyboard input and then apply it on the player.
 <br>